csebooks/relational-databases/content.en/building-blocks/column/_index.md

 FOREIGN KEY (state_code) REFERENCES state(state_code);
 ```

+Notice that the "state_code CHAR(2)" column in the "state" table points to the "state_code CHAR(2)" column in the "post_office" table.

+The "state_code CHAR(2)" column in the "state" table is the PRIMARY KEY in the "state" table.

+The "state_code CHAR(2)" column in the "post_office" table is a FOREIGN KEY in the "post_office" table.

 ## Summary

 In this lesson, we covered the following concepts related to columns in an RDBMS table: